 Benefits include: Emergency medical evacuations, repatriation of remains, transportation to join a hospitalized member, medical and dental referrals worldwide to English speaking health care providers, case managers to review the traveler’s case while they are hospitalized abroad, political security evacuations, transportation after political and security evacuations and many other services listed on the MEDEX card.
 MEDEX also has a major medical portion called Global Benefits.

-Information concerning the United Healthcare Global agreement is available online or contact Deborah Weiss in the Office of International Education at 334-844-5007.
+Information concerning the United Healthcare Global agreement please contact Deborah Weiss in the Office of International Programs at 334-844-5007.

 International travel funded by U.S. federal funds typically requires travelers to follow regulations requiring the use of U.S. air carriers, but new agreements relax these rules, particularly for Europe and Australia.
 Otherwise, the rules require that U.S. flag carriers be used whenever possible or the federal agency will not allow the expenditure.